scottpreston/scottpreston.github.com/_posts/2017-02-10-hello-javascript-part3.markdown

 ---
 I've updated some repositories and created a few new ones.

 Of the ones I've updated, they are essentially obsolete.
-I've left the old code in the 'old' brange of those repositories but I've added a few newer ones to keep pace with the times.
+I've left the old code in the 'old' branch of those repositories but I've added a few newer ones to keep pace with the times.

 * Hello React Webpack(2) - [https://github.com/scottpreston/hello-react-webpack](https://github.com/scottpreston/hello-react-webpack)
 * Hello React (Redux) - [https://github.com/scottpreston/hello-redux](https://github.com/scottpreston/hello-redux)